VeriTeknik/sshkeyupdate/README.md

 You don't have to include the **ssh-rsa** part for deletion.
 It simply checks if the values you specify are in the line, and deletes the whole line.
 So don't write only **a** to the delete line, it will delete all lines that has the letter **a** in it!

+# To-Do
+* Alternative port scan: Port value in the config should take multiple port numbers and each should be tried untill success
+* Python 3.0+ support: Especially handling socket values is different in Python 3.0.
+This should be taken into account.
+* Multiple authfile edit: A check if the first authfile doesn't exist is done.
+Yet editing of multiple authfiles is not supported.
+A wildcard might be used like '/home/*/.ssh/authorized_keys' which will get to every user's auth file.